MilesCranmer/DispatchDoctor.jl/README.md

 to all the functions, except for `f1`.

 > [!NOTE]
-> This will also automatically be applied to the code
+> This will automatically propagate apply through any `include` within the module,
-> being added by any `include` within the module, by defining
+> by overwriting the default method.
-> a custom `include` function at the top of the module.

 ## Credits